The perks of Walmart MoneyCard for avid shoppers; learn how to maximize your cash-back rewards and benefits.

 Perks and Rewards

-Receive 3% cash back on eligible Walmart purchases on Walmart.com and the Walmart app, 2% cash back at Walmart fuel stations, and 1% cash back at Walmart stores, with a yearly cap of $75.
+Receive 3% cash back on eligible Walmart purchases on Walmart.com and the Walmart app, 2% at Walmart fuel stations, and 1% at Walmart stores, with a yearly cap of $75.

 Furthermore, earn 2% annual interest on up to $1,000 in your savings account.
 Users can also win one of 1,000 monthly prizes by depositing money into their connected savings account.

-The Walmart MoneyCard’s ASAP Direct Deposit program grants users the opportunity to access their paycheck up to two days before payday and their benefits up to four days before they’re due (eligibility restrictions apply).
+The Walmart MoneyCard’s ASAP Direct Deposit program allows users to access their paycheck up to two days before payday and their benefits up to four days before they’re due (eligibility restrictions apply).

 Claiming Rewards

 The reward redemption process with this card could be better.
-Similar to the Costco Anywhere Visa® Card by Citi, you’ll receive your rewards credited to your account annually.
-Once the cash back is added to your balance, you can utilize it as you would with any other deposit, providing you with more flexibility in your spending options.
+Like the Costco Anywhere Visa® Card by Citi, you’ll receive rewards credited to your account annually.
+Once the cashback is added to your balance, you can utilize it as you would with any other deposit, providing more flexibility in your spending options.

 Associated Costs